-Assets under management in the UK and Europe
+Assets under management in the UK and Europe (2)

-Canaccord expanded its wealth management operations into the UK and Europe through the acquisition of CSHP in fiscal 2012.
-AUM in the UK and Europe as of March 31, 2013 were \$15.9 billion (2012: \$13.1 billion).
+Canaccord expanded its wealth management operations into the UK and Europe through the acquisition of CSHP in fiscal 2012 and the wealth management business of Eden Financial Ltd in fiscal 2013.
+AUM in the UK and Europe as of March 31, 2014 were \$20.2 billion (2013: \$15.9 billion), an increase of 27% year over year.
 AUM in the UK and Europe is the market value of client assets administered and managed by Canaccord, for which Canaccord earns commissions or fees.
 This measure includes both discretionary and non-discretionary accounts.